Volunteer in the Galapagos Islands!

-Our volunteers in the Galapagos Islands help to protect the wildlife that makes the Galapagos such a unique place, while at the same time providing rewarding and memorable experiences for the volunteers.
+Our volunteers in the Galápagos Islands help to protect the wildlife that makes the Galápagos such a unique place, while engaging in rewarding and memorable experiences.
 Volunteers will work on important conservation projects including sea turtle research and habitat protection for the giant tortoise.
 We train you in all aspects of the work.
 As always, your education and safety are priorities.

 Tasks vary, but you should have intermediate swimming skills, and be able to hike up to three miles a day on uneven trails, move soil or rock with a shovel, pull unwanted vegetation, and carry stones.
 You may: